Town-of-Impostors/TownOfImpostors/README.md

 <li>Fixed bug with blind traps not being disabled when toggle off</li>
 <li>Fixed bug with sabotages not ending game in some cases with All Crewmates Must Die Mode On</li>
 <li>Fixed Jester Footprints not disappearing on death</li>
-<li>Fixed bug with revived Informants losing role and seeing everyone as their</li>
+<li>Fixed bug with revived Informants losing role and seeing everyone as their own name</li>
 <li>Fixed bug with Poison Kills on Decoys not properly setting cooldown</li>
 <li>Fixed exploit allowing Impostors to reset cooldown after poison ability</li>
    </ul>